stephroche/RhinoInsideCadwork/docs/1_Attribute/Attributes.en.md

 ## Get BREP

-Ein Rechtsklick auf das Icon ruft das Kontext-Menü auf.
+A right click on the icon calls the context menu.
-Mit der Funktion **Select Cadwork-Brep(s)** können cadwork Elemente selektiert werden.
+With the function **Select Cadwork-Brep(s)** cadwork elements can be selected.

 ![Backup Text](../img/select_brep.png "BREP"){: style="width:600px"}